Find Affordable College Courses

 Norfolk, VA

-Our 2023 rankings named Old Dominion University the most popular school in Virginia for geological and earth sciences students working on their master’s degree.
-Located in the medium-sized city of Norfolk, Old Dominion is a public college with a very large student population.
+Our analysis found Old Dominion University to be the most popular school for geological and earth sciences students who want to pursue a master’s degree in Virginia.
+Located in the city of Norfolk, Old Dominion is a public school with a very large student population.

 Of the 7 students majoring in geology at Old Dominion, 57% are male and 43% are female.